PriyaranjanKS/FusionDevBlogs/_posts/2024-07-13-Copilot-SharePoint-Documents.md

 ![2](\images\03_CopilotUsingSharePointDocuments\2.png)

 ### Step 2: Create the Custom Copilot
-Head over to [Copilot Studio](https://copilotstudio.microsoft.com/) and click on **“Create”**.
+Head over to [Copilot Studio](https://copilotstudio.microsoft.com/) and click on **Create**.
 ![3](\images\03_CopilotUsingSharePointDocuments\3.png)

 This will provide us the option to create a copilot based on an existing template or create a blank copilot from scratch.
-Let's select **“New copilot”**.
+Let's select **New copilot**.
 ![4](\images\03_CopilotUsingSharePointDocuments\4.png)

 This will take us to the page where we can:
 1. Describe the copilot functionality and provide any specific instructions to the copilot.
-2. Once done, click on **“Create”** to provision the copilot.
+2. Once done, click on **Create** to provision the copilot.
 ![5](\images\03_CopilotUsingSharePointDocuments\5.png)

-### Step 4: Enable Generative Selection of Topics (Dynamic Chaining)
+### Step 3: Enable Generative Selection of Topics (Dynamic Chaining)
 The copilot is now created.
 We can then make the needed configuration changes:
-1. Click on **“Edit”**, edit the copilot details like name, icon, and description.
+1. Click on **Edit**, edit the copilot details like name, icon, and description.
-2. Click on **“Settings”** to enable the Generative selection of topics so that without relying on triggers, the topics will be auto-selected based on user conversation resulting in a much smoother user experience.
+2. Click on **Settings** to enable the Generative selection of topics so that without relying on triggers, the topics will be auto-selected based on user conversation resulting in a much smoother user experience.
 ![7](\images\03_CopilotUsingSharePointDocuments\7.png)

 To enable the automatic detection of topics from user interaction:
 1. Click on **Generative AI**.
-2. Select **“Generative (preview)”**.
+2. Select **Generative (preview)**.
-3. Click on **“Save”** to update the settings.
+3. Click on **Save** to update the settings.
 4. Click on the **Close** icon to go back to the home page of this custom copilot.
 ![8](\images\03_CopilotUsingSharePointDocuments\8.png)

-### Step 5: Create Topics
+### Step 4: Create Topics
 Now let’s go ahead and create the topics that will automatically redirect the conversation flow to appropriate topics based on the question user posts.
-Click on **“Topics”** from the navigation menu.
+Click on **Topics** from the navigation menu.
 ![9](\images\03_CopilotUsingSharePointDocuments\9.png)

 To add the topic, we can either go with the option to create a blank topic or use Copilot to create the topic with an initial set of prepopulated conversation nodes based on the topic description that we provide.
-1. Click on **“Add a Topic”** and
+1. Click on **Add a Topic** and
-2. Select **“Create from description with Copilot”**.
+2. Select **Create from description with Copilot**.
 ![10](\images\03_CopilotUsingSharePointDocuments\10.png)

 When the user asks questions regarding the project, we will need a topic that will take the user query and ground the Project information document to provide the contextual answer back to the user.